 Agenda Item Action by Whom Date The total debt position should read £3.98m and the percentage over 90 days 22.9%.
-He apologised that these updates had not been included in the circulated pack. iii.
+He apologised that these updates had not been included in in the circulated pack.
+II tile iii.
 Some areas had seen green shoots and it was important to consider that in the national context.
-Industrial action had affected activity levels across NHS with many trusts seeing reductions in activity whereas we had seen an increase, albeit against the lower 2019/20 targets as mentioned by CP. iv. against the lower 2019/20 targets as mentioned by GR.
-The improvement in SSI rates had been discussed and VTE compliance was the highest it had been in some time. ۷.
-Finance had moved from red to amber in month and we were posting a small surplus. vi.
-We were a positive outlier in the ICS and nationally and were continually pushing to improve performance in all areas.
-Discu ission: i.
-JW asked if there were any matters that had not been covered in the report.
-GR noted that industrial action would extend into ii.
-July and so we expected a downturn in activity.
-JW asked if we should consider reporting 3 monthly or monthly.
-TG advised that monthly reporting was best practice and should continue.
-GR noted that our performance was strong despite strikes and asked if this was due to better management of activity during IA or whether, IA affects us less acutely or was the result of all the good work and focus we'd had on productivity.
-HM advised it was a blend of all three.
-He explained how we differ as a specialist trust than acute trusts on emergency activity and elective pathways.
-We had also seen fewer colleagues taking IA action than other trusts.
-July would be difficult as we would see 8 days of IA and Consultants could not be backfilled.
-IS observed that from a medic's point of view, the backfill cover had been excellent and had allowed activity to continue; outpatients had also performed well during IA. iv.
-AF reflected on our learning from COVID and now from IA and asked how when looking back at performance and activity, we could capture learning and activity during this time as this would have an impact on practice going forward.
-HM advised that a part of the EPRR responsibilities was a formal write up of all actions and learning.
-We would need to take time to reflect and review this as a Board as was done with COVID.
-Working through COVID had set us up to deal well with IA issues.
-OM advised that some of our managers were doing MBA dissertations on the impact of IA on staff and on decision making НМ 10/23 v. and these would be interesting to see.
-GR asked if we had we reached the moment to look back at Covid learnings?
-EM noted that this had been done at two points during pandemic.
-These exercises had taken feedback from staff on how they were managed, as well as reflections on vi. decision making and we should do similar exercise with IA.
-HM noted that the learning we take from these event is vital and that it would be useful to trend the current data into the future.
-JA observed that the answer may not always be in data and trend, and that conversations with staff were important also.
+Industrial action had affected activity levels across NHS with many trusts seein reductions in activity whereas we had seen an increase, a g against the lower 2019/20 targets as mentioned by GR. iv.
+The improvement in SSI rates had been discussed and VT TE compliance was the highest it had been in some time.v.
+Finance had moved from red to amber in month and we w posting a small surplus. ere vi.
+We were a positive outlier in the ICS and nationally and w continually pushing to improve performance in all areas. ere Discussion: i.
+JW asked if there were any matters that had not been covin the report.
+GR noted that industrial action would extend July and so we expected a downturn in activity. ii.
+JW asked if we should consider reporting 3 monthly or more TG advised that monthly reporting was best practice and structure. - iii.
+GR noted that our performance was strong despite strikes asked if this was due to better management of activity duri or whether, IA affects us less acutely or was the result of a good work and focus we'd had on productivity.
+HM advis was a blend of all three.
+He explained how we differ specialist trust than acute trusts on emergency activity elective pathways.
+We had also seen fewer colleagues to IA action than other trusts.
+July would be difficult as we we see 8 days of IA and Consultants could not be backfille observed that from a medic's point of view, the backfille had been excellent and had allowed activity to contoutpatients had also performed well during IA. ng IA all the sed it as a and aking would ed.
+IS cover iv.
+AF reflected on our learning from COVID and now from IA asked how when looking back at performance and activity could capture learning and activity during this time as this whave an impact on practice going forward.
+HM advised the part of the EPRR responsibilities was a formal write up actions and learning.
+We would need to take time to reflect review this as a Board as was done with COVID.
+Wo through COVID had set us up to deal well with IA issues advised that some of our managers were doing dissertations on the impact of IA on staff and on decision may and these would be interesting to see. y, we would hat a of all et and orking s.
+OM НМ 10/23 v.
+GR asked if we had we reached the moment to look ba Covid learnings?
+EM noted that this had been done a points during pandemic.
+These exercises had taken feed from staff on how they were managed, as well as reflection t two dback ns on decision making and we should do similar exercise with IA vi.
+HM noted that the learning we take from these event is vita that it would be useful to trend the current data into the fu JA observed that the answer may not always be in data trend, and that conversations with staff were important als al and uture. a and